deepthi1989-data/Spotify-ETE-Azure-Project/README.md

 Backfilling & looping logic for pipeline automation

-Integration with Azure Logic Apps for workflow triggering
+Integration with Azure Logic Apps for failure notifications

 Spark streaming with Databricks Autoloader